CHAPTERS

 Floor 4.

-Max’s voice echoed in her skull: It can’t rain all the time.
+Max’s voice cracked through her skull: It can’t rain all the time.

-She opened her eyes.
-Met her reflection.
-Hair clinging, mascara smudged.
 She looked like a clown.
 A rich, broken one.
-Almost laughed—the kind that rides shotgun with grief.
+A laugh almost clawed up her throat, the kind that rides shotgun with grief.

 Floor 6.

 She pressed her knuckles to the mirrored wall.
-Pain answered.
-She needed that.
+Pain bloomed.
+Good.
+Something real.

 Floor 8.